-Finally, to explore possible spectral variations of the X-ray emission during the observed QPOs episodes, we defined a hardness ratio as the ratio between the photon counts in two energy bands, i.e., HR$=20-70\,$keV / $8-20\,$keV.
+Finally, to explore possible spectral variations of the X-ray emission during the observed QPOs episodes, we defined a hardness ratio as the ratio between the photon counts in two energy bands, that is, HR$=20-70\,$keV / $8-20\,$keV.
 The energy intervals were chosen to ensure comparable statistics in both bands.
 We analyzed the HR around the triggers down to a time binning of 0.5 s.
-We have found that the HR does not show significant variation within the TTE files duration, sampling a few spin cycles each.
+We find that the HR does not show significant variation within the TTE files' durations, sampling a few spin cycles each.